Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Shark Stratos Upright [AZ3000, AZ3002]

-The Shark Vertex Pro Powered Lift-Away and Shark Stratos Upright are differently-designed vacuums with slightly different intended use cases.
+The Shark Vertex Pro Powered Lift-Away and the Shark Stratos Upright are differently designed vacuums with slightly different intended use cases.
 The Vertex is a more compact, lighter cordless upright that's better suited to cleaning far-off areas, though it can only run for about 30 to 40 minutes in its default upright configuration.
 Conversely, the Stratos is a heavier, less maneuverable corded machine, but with better performance on carpeted surfaces.
 The Stratos also features a suction release slider that makes it easier to maneuver on carpeted floors as well as an odor-neutralization system.

 Dyson V8